 As awareness and support for the LGBTQ community continues to rise throughout Vietnam, more and more cities will begin to make themselves known as magnificent queer hangouts.
 Judging from our experience alone, three cities stand out above the rest as being amazingly kind and open to gay visitors.

 Ho Chi Minh City (Saigon)

 Despite no apparent existence of a gay neighborhood, Ho Chi Minh City remains a phenomenal place for the queer community.
-Not only are the locals generally tolerant of everyone, but the best LGBTQ hotspots can be found here.
-The scene is continually evolving.
-However, many bars will be found on De Tham Street, including our personal fave, The Tipsy Unicorn.
+Not only are the locals generally tolerant of everyone, but the best gay bars and clubs can be found here including Thi Bar, Pride Cafe, Republic, and Papa Cafe.
 The city stays busy due to its high population and constant influx of tourists, which might be overwhelming for some… but in our eyes, that means more fun!

 Hanoi is both the capital of Vietnam and the largest city within the country.
 The destination is changing at a rapid pace to accommodate new travelers, and it shows.
 While most queer people reach out to others solely through the internet, the LGBTQ scene is growing as fast as the city.
 Bar GC is the only well-known gay venue around town, but the Hanoi Queer Takeover Parties have recently begun to sweep across the region, inviting people to step out and paint the city with rainbows!

 Despite being the third-largest city in Vietnam, tourists have long overlooked the delightful sights of Da Nang.
 Thankfully, we’re here to put an end to that affair!
 Some of the friendliest people call Da Nang their home, and they truly bring the city to life.
 While this may not be the best stop for partying, the destination still features a simple set of bars along Bach Dang Street.
 However, more than anything, we encourage guests to take a step back and appreciate the area’s abundant history and nature.